-Table 7.
+Table 10.
 Does event sponsorship offer you an advantage in the above factors compared to traditional advertising?

-% Yes No Adapt to Chinese culture /language 38.5 30.8 "Buy into" (create brand associations related to) Chinese popular 53.8 15.4 culture and lifestyle Give the brand a local identity and fit 53.8 15.4 Reach target prospects and get into direct contact with them 53.8 15.4 Cost advantage and efficiency of communication tools 53.8 15.4
+% Yes No

+Adapt to Chinese culture /language 38.5 30.8

+"Buy into" (create brand associations related to) 53.8 15.4

+Chinese popular culture and lifestyle

+Give the brand a local identity and fit 53.8 15.4

+Reach target prospects and get into direct contact 53.8 15.4

+with them

+Cost advantage and efficiency of communication 53.8 15.4

+tools

-The important factors that companies would consider when making decisions on event sponsorship are: cost and efficiency.
-Reaching the target prospects came next.
+Table 9 shows the important factors that companies would consider when making decisions on event sponsorship.
+Cost and efficiency was on the top, reaching target prospects came next.
 The respondents also emphasised the importance of Chinese culture.
 They acknowledged that event marketing should adapt to the local culture and language and give and brand a local identity.
-Table 7, on the other hand, indicates that the majority of respondents clearly believed that event sponsorship did give them an advantage, compared to traditional advertising, in four out of five factors.
+Table 10, on the other hand, indicates that the majority of respondents clearly believed that event sponsorship did give them an advantage, compared to traditional advertising, in four out of five factors.

-Table 8.
+Table 11.
 What is your future strategy for event sponsorship?

-• Focus on small scale parties and events where your product is purchased but some free samples are given in support. • We will be involved in a minor way in the events that allow us maximum exposure to the target market at a minimum cost. • Our key focus will be to enhance the brand image and create a distinctive brand identity among specific target consumers instead of boosting the brand awareness in general. • We want to reach the persons passionate about sports through being active in sporting events.
+- Focus on small-scale parties and events where your product is purchased but some free samples are given in support. - We will be involved in a minor way in the events that allow us maximum exposure to the target market at a minimum cost. - Our key focus will be to enhance the brand image and create a distinctive brand identity among specific target consumers instead of boosting the brand awareness in general. - We want to reach the persons passionate about sports through being active in sporting events.
 Especially related to young people.
-Limited budget. • Large parties, co-operation with multiple-sponsors. • High quality ones which closely link to brand position. • Continue to focus on music and sports and to promote British culture
+Limited budget. - Large parties, co-operation with multiple-sponsors. - High quality ones which closely link to brand position. - Continue to focus on music and sports and to promote British culture.

-Table 9.
-What role does event sponsorship play in your integrated marketing mix?
+Table 12.
+What role does event sponsorship play in your integrated marketing communications?

-• At this point a minor one. • To remind the community of our presence, to develop potential contacts and to support activities that we believe in. • More and more important. • In fact, event sponsorship is a critical part of promotional programs in our marketing mix.
-It is seamlessly combined with sales promotions and always PRed in a well-branded manner to enhance brand image/positioning. • Event sponsorship has been the major way to market our name and product. • Important, but one has to bear the costs in mind.
+- At this point a minor one. - To remind the community of our presence, to develop potential contacts and to support activities that we believe in. - More and more important. - In fact, event sponsorship is a critical part of promotional programs in our marketing mix.
+It is seamlessly combined with sales promotions and always 'PRed' in a well-branded manner to enhance brand image/positioning. - Event sponsorship has been the major way to market our name and product. - Important, but one has to bear the costs in mind.

-Table 8 on the future strategy for event sponsorship indicates that the companies wanted to have a sharper focus on two objectives: 'maximum exposure to target audience' and 'to enhance image and create distinct brand identity.
-Cost control and budget implications was another major concern.
-When asked the role that event sponsoring played in the integrated marketing mix (Table 9), the respondents were divided in their opinions: seven respondents replied that event sponsorship played a minor role at this point.
+Table 11 on the future strategy for event sponsorship indicates that the companies wanted to have a sharper focus on two objectives: 'maximum exposure to target audience' and 'to enhance image and create distinct brand identity.
+Cost control and budget implication was another major concern.
+When asked the role that event sponsoring played in the integrated marketing communications (Table 12), the respondents were divided in their opinions: seven respondents replied that event sponsorship played a minor role at this point.
 Other six claimed that it had already played an important role and would become even more important in future.
 In the words of one respondent, event sponsorship is a critical part of promotional programs in our marketing mix.
-It is seamlessly combined with sales promotions and always "PRed" in a well-branded manner to enhance brand image /positioning.
+It is seamlessly combined with sales promotions and always "PRed" in a well-branded manner to enhance brand image/positioning.

-Table 10.
+Table 13.
 Comments on the future development of event marketing in China.